 7. Your computer now knows the IP address of Cisco's website and is able to directly contact it.
 Naturally, the next step is to send an http request directly to Cisco's webserver and download the webpage.

-I hope you didn't find it too hard to follow.
+We hope you didn't find it too hard to follow.
 Remember that this query is the most common type.
-The other type of query (non recursive) follows the same procedure, the difference is that the client does all the running around trying to find the authoritative DNS server for the desired domain, I like to think of it as "self service" :)
+The other type of query (non recursive) follows the same procedure, the difference is that the client does all the running around trying to find the authoritative DNS server for the desired domain, we like to think of it as "self service" :)